 Happy cooking!

-Tempura Oysters with Wasabi Mayonnaise
+Tempura Fried Oysters

 Ingredients